surniaulula/wpsso-add-five-stars/readme.txt

 <!-- about -->

-**Includes a 5 star rating and review from the site organization in Schema markup:**
+**Includes a 5 star rating from the site organization in Schema markup:**

-1. If the Schema markup does not already have an 'aggregateRating' property.
+1. If the Schema markup does not have an 'aggregateRating' property.
 2. If Google allows an 'aggregateRating' property for that Schema type.

-Note that Google allows an 'aggregateRating' property for these Schema types and their sub-types:
+Google allows an 'aggregateRating' property for these Schema types and their sub-types:

 * Book
 * Course